 In this article we'll look at how to get log data from AWS to Kentik.
 The following topics will guide you through the setup process:

-About AWS VPC Flow Logs
+About AWS Flow Logs

 The basics of AWS flow logs are covered in the following topics: